NFL Pickem: How To Make Smart Selections Every Week

 Optimizing DFS Lineups

 Selecting players based on matchups is a cornerstone of optimizing DFS lineups.
-This strategy involves examining the specific opponent's teams will face each week and identifying mismatches that can be exploited.
+This strategy involves examining each week's opponents' teams and identifying mismatches that can be exploited.
 A running back playing against a team that struggles against the run may have a higher scoring potential.
 By focusing on these matchups, you can strategically choose players more likely to perform well, increasing your overall score and enhancing your chances in both head-to-head and more significant pool competitions.

 Balancing High-Upside vs. Consistent Players